ecliptik/ecliptik.github.io/_posts/2021-01-31-Making-a-Gopherhole-and-Phlog.md

 - [Generating a Gopher site with Hugo](https://jfm.carcosa.net/blog/computing/hugo-gopher/)
 - [Gopher?
 Gopher.](https://petermolnar.net/article/gopher/)

-On RTC user directories are world readable as well, so I poked around in some more well-known users `public_gopher` and saw how their sites were setup too.
+On RTC, user directories are world readable, so I poked around in some more well-known users `public_gopher` dirs and saw how their gopherholes were setup.
 I used the gopher browser [Bombadillo](https://bombadillo.colorfield.space) as my main tool to view Gopherspace, and coincidentally [Lagrange](https://gmi.skyjake.fi/lagrange/), the browser I was using to browse Gemini, also supported gopher and would use it occasionally as a GUI view.

 The resulting gopherhole was relatively simple,